emberjs/ember.js/README.md

 2. Run `rake test` to run a basic test suite or run `rake test[all]` to run a more comprehensive suite.

-3. (Mac OS X Only) Run `rake autotest` to automatically re-run tests when any files are changed.
+3. (Mac OS X Only) Run `rake ember:autotest` to automatically re-run tests when any files are changed.

 # Building API Docs